scorelab/tensormap/tensormap-server/README.md

   environment.

 `pip install -r requirements.txt`

-* To set up the database, open your MySQL console and create a database.
+* Create and set up the database, using MySQL console refer [this](https://www.inmotionhosting.com/support/server/databases/create-a-mysql-database/).

-  And add a .env file and add the following details as shown below.
+* And add a .env file and add the following details as shown below.

 ```
 secret_key = 'Your secret key'